roundedrectangle/SailDiscord/README.md

 - [ ] Develop the whole app

 Credits to discord.py-self library

+There's an issue that the app refuses to build.
+A workaround for now is to build these two awesome projects for the same target as for this project - [harbour-moremahjong](https://github.com/poetaster/harbour-moremahjong) and [sailfish-rpn-calculator](https://github.com/poetaster/sailfish-rpn-calculator)
+I haven't found a fix yet

 You should install that library on your device with pip via Terminal, which is a part of developer mode for SFOS in Settings In an emulator just ssh as root like this: